 Over the years, we have set our attention to off-page and technical aspects of SEO without realising that this move lacks a crucial factor – on-page.

-Website owners and SEO agencies love the idea of building links to increase traffic potential and rank in search engine result pages.
+Website owners and SEO agency love the idea of building links to increase traffic potential and rank in search engine result pages.
 However, this activity will only be successful if you integrate on-page elements as well.